LinkTheCoder/LinkTheCoder/README.md

 - 🐧 A job hunting Front-End Developer.
 I like to code and design websites, apps & create PC games.
 I'm also a digital artist.

 - 👨🏻‍💻 Using tools like Next, React, React Native Expo, Tailwind CSS, PWA, TWA, Native PWA etc.

+-  💻 Client-side languages as HTML, CSS, JS/TS, JSX/TSX, etc.

 - 💾 Also tinkering sometimes with serverless/cloud databases like Firebase & Supabase.

-- 🎛️ Studying a bit of backend servers focusing on Next.js
+- 🎛️ Studying a bit of backend servers mostly Next.js

 - 💽 Scratching on the surface of server-side languages as Node.js and Python